the craft of acting

 01

 “Your talent lives in your choices.”
-Geoffrey helps actors ask the questions that shape a performance across stage and screen: What does your character want?
+What does your character want?
 What do they really want? – and there's a difference– How does your character serve the play, television series, or film?

 02

-You never want to act what you think.
-You want to act what you feel.
 Acting is doing and being.
-Through relaxation and emotional excersises, you connect with your body, your instrumentand bring truth to the work.
+You act what you feel, not wat you think.
+Through relaxation and emotional emotional exercises, you connect with your body and bring truth to the work.
 Authentic, not aesthetic.

 03

 Sense memory and active imagination exercises develop emotional depth and specificity.
-Autenticity is the key to a life-long career.
+Authenticity is the key to a life-long career.

 04

-Scene work and monlogue work is where your talent grows.
+Scene work and monologue work is where your talent grows.
 You take risks.
 You get real adjustments.
 You fail, refine, and go again, in real time.
-You build your actor's tool kit
+You build your actor's tool kit.

 Why This Program Is Application-Based

-Imagine spending six weeks doing real creative work in a room where every actor is as prepared and committed as you are.
+Imagine doing real creative work in a room where every actor is as prepared and committed as you are.
 As willing to take risks.
 As hungry for honest feedback.
-As serious about the craft — or even more.
-That is the kind of room actors dream of, that is the kind of room that makes you better.
+As serious about the craft, or even more.
+That is the kind of room actors dream of, and the kind of room that makes you better.

 It takes five minutes to apply.
 No audition.
 No reel.
 No credits required.
 Just honest answers about where you are as an actor, what you are looking for, and what you are ready to work toward.
 We promise you will hear from us within 5 to 7 days.